A Kansas City Dog Bite Lawyer Explains Liability

 Defenses to Dog Bite Claims

 There are several defenses a dog owner may raise to avoid liability for a dog bite claim.
 Under Missouri laws, dog owners can argue that they are not liable for a claim because the victim was trespassing when the dog bite occurred, or the person provoked the dog, and the dog responded by biting the person.
+This defense can often arise when a dog bites a child.
 Kansas dog owners may also raise trespassing and provocation as defenses to dog bite claims.

 If the dog owner is successful in arguing provocation or trespass as a defense for the claim, the claim may be denied entirely.
 However, the dog owner could also argue that even though the owner is liable for the dog bite, the victim was partially at fault for causing the injury.
 Under comparative negligence laws, a victim’s compensation can be reduced if the victim is partially at fault for the cause of the injury.